sempiedram/ACP1/analisys.md

     f.
 For OPEN_PARENTHESIS, it's meaningless.
     g.
 For CLOSE_PARENTHESIS, it's meaningless.
     h.
 For OPERATION, it's the operation id: 0 for +, 1 for -, 2 for *, 3 for /.
 	i.
-BASE_INDICATOR, it's meaningless.
+For BASE_INDICATOR, it's meaningless.
 	j.
-COMPLEMENT_INDICATOR, it's meaningless.
+For COMPLEMENT_INDICATOR, it's meaningless.
 	k.
-COMMAND_INDICATOR, it's meaningless.
+For COMMAND_INDICATOR, it's meaningless.
 	l.
-VARIABLE_INDICATOR, it's meaningless.
+For VARIABLE_INDICATOR, it's meaningless.
+4. Numerical value, four bytes to store the numerical value of the token.
+These four bytes only have meaning if type is NUMBER.
 5. String, "original" string source.
 Ends with a 0.

-6. Numerical value, four bytes to store the numerical value of the token.
-These four bytes only have meaning if type is NUMBER.
+Full format: IITEVVVVS...
+(I:ID, T:Type, VVVV:Value, S:Token string).

 # Token classification